zlatozar/TigerLanguage/SemanticAnalysis/Notes.md

 #### Guideline during development

-- Format F# in a way that could be read 'at once'.
+- Format F# code in a way that could be read 'at once'.

+- Start with declarations.

-- Do baby development steps and test them.
+- Do baby development steps and test them very well.

 - Use to use Tiger language - this will speed up test case writing.